 The annual Dingo races are held in late August each year, with the Dingo Cup over 1200m the featured event on the card.

-Doomben is the one of the main tracks used in QLD and plays host to the Doomben 10,000 and Doomben Cup during the QLD Winter Racing Carnival.
+Doomben racecourse is the one of the main tracks used in QLD and plays host to the Doomben 10,000 and Doomben Cup during the QLD Winter Racing Carnival.

-The epicentre of racing in the Sunshine State, hosting six Group 1 events during the marquee QLD Winter Racing Carnival.
+Eagle Farm racecourse is the epicentre of racing in the Sunshine State, hosting six Group 1 events during the marquee QLD Winter Racing Carnival.

 Located in the North Burnett region in Queensland, the Eidsvold races are held once a year in early October.

 The Einasleigh Races are held annually on Easter Saturday, located 369kms from Cairns.

 The racecourse at Emerald is one of the most used non-TAB racetracks in the state, hosting up to six meetings each year.